codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 {% endraw %}
 {% endhighlight %}

-Finally run the following commands and copy-paste the result to each Codefresh field in the UI:
+1. Finally run the following commands, and copy-paste the results to the respective Codefresh field in the UI:

 `Host IP`
 {% highlight shell %}